wingillis/figure-control/readme.md

 most current commit logged in the associated git repository.
 Check out below to see how to use the CLI interface.

+Proper use of this repository will make it very easy to track your progress through figure generation, so you don't have to overwrite figures any more.

 ## Installation

 Clone this repository to your local computer.
 Navigate to `figure-control`'s